refinedev/refine/documentation/docs/getting-started/quickstart.md

 <br/>

-Now, you can access the refine application at [http://localhost:3000](http://localhost:3000).
+Now, you can access the Refine application at [http://localhost:3000](http://localhost:3000).

 You will see the output as a table populated with `blog_posts` and `category` data with filtering, sorting, and pagination features.